MicrosoftDocs/azure-dev-docs/articles/terraform/overview-azapi-provider.md

 ## Resources

-To allow you to manage all Azure resources and features without requiring updates, the AzApi provider includes the following generic resources:
+To allow you to manage all Azure resources and features without requiring updates, the AzAPI provider includes the following generic resources:

 | Resource Name | Description |
 | ------------- | ----------- |